d4n5h/swagger-client-builder/README.md

 Automatically generate an API client on top of Axios using Swagger document.
 Basically using the Swagger document to generate a client in reverse.

-1. It uses the Swagger schema for input validation and it resolves all the schema references.
+## Features

-2. It automatically gets the content-type from the requestBody and converts the body accordingly, if there's no content-type to the requestBody then it will fallback to JSON.
+1. Create methods from operationIds and if not defined then it will fallback to `.get("/path/name/{id}")` / `.post("/path/name")`, etc...

-3. If operationIds are defined, it will use them as method names, or you can use `.get("/path/name/{id}")` / `.post("/path/name")`, etc...
+2. Optionally it can use the Swagger schema for input validation.

+3. Automatically converts the body to the correct content-type, but you can manually override it by defining the content-type in the axios request options.

-4. It will try to resolve the protocol, host and base path.
-But if the Swagger document doesn't contain them then you'll need to define them in the axios config.
+4. If the protocol, host and base path are defined then it will use it as baseURL, but you can manually override it by defining the content-type in the axios request options.

+5. Support for Swagger v2 and OpenAPI v3.

+6. Can be installed as a global package and export a standalone API client via the CLI.
+(Only works if operationId is defined).

+## Caveats

-5. Don't use operationIds that are like method types (e.g "get", "post", "put", "delete", etc...)
+1. You can't use operationIds that are like method types (e.g "get", "post", "put", "delete", etc...) except if you export the client via the CLI.

-6. Currently it supports Swagger v2 and OpenAPI v3.

-7. If operationId is defined for paths then you can also export the client as a standalone file using the `export()` function or use the CLI (example provided in this readme).

 ## Install